Eldolfin/COC-autoskip/README.md

 This program is only made for Linux and has not been tested on other platforms.

+Works just as well with wireless adb too!

 ## TODO:
 - [x] Add tests
 - [x] Pass images to OCR without saving them on the disk